Skip to content

 uv run worldforge benchmark --provider mock --operation embed --input-file examples/benchmark-inputs.json

-uv run worldforge benchmark --provider mock --operation generate --budget-file examples/benchmark-budget.json
+uv run worldforge benchmark --provider mock --operation predict --budget-file examples/benchmark-budget.json

 Success signal: